Malou-A/Nuclei_Segmentation_Project/README.md

 # 1 Nuclei Segmentation

 I have with help from the script by Broad Bioimage Benchmarc Collection (BBBC), found at https://github.com/carpenterlab/unet4nuclei, recreated their experiment with the use of images from Aits lab, and additional images from other open source datasets.

 In the BBBC repository, the full script can be found for their experiments, but for our purpose the script has been modified.

 Some modifications had to be done due to outdated versions of python packages, and some modifications because of different image-formats.
-In our experiment it was also of importance to include micronucleis in the modelprediction, so the scripts are modified to fit that purpose.

 This README will give instructions of how to recreate the experiments I've made.